-Sitting has become a fundamental part of our work day.
-In fact, many of us don’t even realize how inactive we’ve become.
+Sitting has become a fundamental part of our work day and we don't seem to understand the danger of workplace inactivity.
+In fact, many of us don’t even realise how inactive we’ve become.
 A typical day includes a seated commute, followed by hours of sitting at our desk staring at our computer and smartphone screens.
 This is often only interrupted by a walk to get lunch, pick up a coffee or attend a meeting – where we’ll sit some more!

 According to the Australian Diabetes, Obesity & Lifestyle Study, “Australian adults now sit for an average of nearly nine hours a day”.
 This is longer than the time that most people spend sleeping!

 The human body is designed for movement and should alternate between sitting, standing and activity.
 Employees who spend long periods of time in a seated position are at risk of injury and more prone to a variety of health problems.
 Research over the last several years has identified the true effects that sedentary work has had on our bodies.